 There’s nothing quite like the fabulous, epic and crazy headwear people don at the Kentucky Derby!
 Although the event might be all about the horses, plenty of eyes are on the celebs who attend the annual race, and those who get in on the fun with incredible hats and fascinators.
-The 2020 race was postponed from May 2, to September 5 due to the coronavirus outbreak.
+The 2020 race is finally happening today, September 5, after it was originally postponed months ago due to the Coronavirus outbreak.
 So in honor of what would have been the big race day, we’re looking back at some of the greatest celeb hat looks of all time.

 The race at the Kentucky Derby only lasts a few minutes, but the fun and fashion goes on all day long.
 There’s not many opportunities for people to acceptably rock obnoxious hats in public, but the Derby is just the place, and celebs have always taken advantage of the chance to be totally out-there with their style.
 For instance, in 2014, Miranda Lambert rocked a stunning red dress, which she paired with a giant bow of the same color on the left side of her head.
 Keeping with the red theme, she added red heels and a matching lipstick!